AdobeDocs/workfront.en/help/reports-and-dashboards/reports/reporting-elements/share-filter-view-grouping.md

 ## Video walk-through

-View the following video to learn how to share filters, views, and groupings in `Adobe Workfront`.
+View the following video to learn how to share filters, views, and groupings in Adobe Workfront.

 >[!NOTE]
 >
 >The video describes how to share a grouping.
 However, sharing views and filters is identical to sharing a grouping.

-This video was recorded in `Workfront Classic`.
-However, the content also applies to `the new Workfront experience`.
+This video was recorded in Workfront Classic.
+However, the content also applies to the new Workfront experience.

 [ ![](assets/video-share-reporting-elements-350x198.png)](https://workfront-video.wistia.com/medias/wj9snapqio)